naragurgel/workout_prescription/README.md

 ### Frameworks

-- Bootstrap: Firtly I opted to utilize Bootstrap for my website due to the desigh elements that they support, they also give a design that adapts to various devices.
+- Bootstrap: I opted to utilize Bootstrap for my website due to the design elements that it supports.
+It also has a design that adapts to various devices.
 The ready-made templates and components provided invaluable time-saving advantages.

 ### Custom Styles